Diabetes - foot ulcersDiabetic foot ulcer; Ulcer - foot

 When to Call the Doctor

-Call your doctor if you have any of these signs and symptoms of infection:
+Call your provider if you have any of these signs and symptoms of infection:

 - Redness, increased warmth, or swelling around the wound